pierre-yves-monnet/togh/README.md

 JPA2: Second question: imagine that I have now my application in production.
 Then, I have a new version to deploy: how can I get BEFORE the SQL script to update my database?
 In that situation, I don't want to drop column "last_name", then create "lastname" but I want to perform an "alter table ..." : how do I can detect changes, to prepare my SQL Script to update my database?
 I would like a tool which compare the existing schema with the new one and propose to me a SQL Script to update it.
+	IVAN:  JPA2: I don't know of a tool to automatically convert your database schema.
+How would it figure out what the old column name vs the new column name without you telling it?
+So I expect you would need to manually convert your database.
+There is probably a nice GUI out there to make it a little easier.
+	PY : I would expect a) a detection tool, b) a SQL script that I can review / then complete.
+That what I did in my previous company (we didn't use Hibernate).
+How do YOU do?
+You let Hibernate update for you your database?

 ------------------
 * Composition 1=n